Ports of Call

-The town is pedestrian friendly so many visitors will be able to make their way around the streets quite easily, however, taxis can be hailed and are common and inexpensive.
-The fare from the pier to the town is US$4 and tipping is unnecessary.
+The town is pedestrian friendly so many visitors will be able to make their way around the streets quite easily, although taxis can be hailed and are common and inexpensive.
 Collectivos (shuttle vans) can carry anywhere from eight to 12 people and are relatively cheap.
 These can be flagged down along the major roads.
 Car rental companies, such as Hertz, Budget and Thrifty can be found along 5th Avenue, just outside the dock.

 Massewal (Traditional chicken broth)

-Offering a wide variety of silver jewellery, Playa del Carmen is a shopping paradise!
+Playa del Carmen is a shopping paradise, especially when it comes to silver jewellery!
 Haggling is common in most market places.
 Just outside the dock is the south end of 5th Avenue, a pedestrian-only thoroughfare where many of the town's shops and restaurants are located.
 The dock is next to Playa del Carmen's main square, where stalls selling cold drinks and slices of fresh tropical fruit can be found, as well as an outdoor centre with shops and restaurants.
 Many of these are American chain stores though and tourist shops which all seem to stock the same clutter and souvenirs, such as Carlos 'n Charlie's and Senor Frog's.

 Swim with dolphins